-While your ship will likely provide boots and waterproof jackets, it’s a good idea to also take along some waterproof snow pants for when you embark on shore excursions, as getting in and out of zodiacs may sometimes mean you’re not entirely dry.
+While your ship will provide boots and waterproof jackets, it’s essential to pack some waterproof snow pants for when you embark on shore excursions, as getting in and out of zodiacs may sometimes mean you’re not entirely dry.

 Warm socks, gloves and a beanie

 If there’s one item you should overpack, it’s socks.
 It’s a good idea to have a range of both thin and thick thermal socks, as the thick socks will be a necessity when you’re outdoors (but they take a long time to dry if they get wet), whereas the thinner socks will be sufficient for when you’re inside on the ship.
-Similarly, a pair of waterproof gloves for shore excursions is a great idea.
+Similarly, a pair of insulated gloves for shore excursions is a great idea.
 In fact, we recommend two pairs: an inner pair for warmth, and an outer pair that are wind- and water-proof.
 A regular pair of warm gloves will probably do the trick if you’re standing on deck trying to spot penguins or admiring the scenery.
 When you are standing up on deck it can get pretty windy, so make sure you have a beanie to keep your head warm, but is also tight enough that it won’t fly off in a gale, along with a neck gaiter to stop the cold air blowing in under your jacket.

 As any avid skier will know, just because you’re at the snow not the beach, it doesn’t mean you won’t get burned by the sun.
 Because of the vast expanses of white landscape and water, the sun actually reflects off these surfaces making the chances of getting burned quite high.
 So, don’t forget sunscreen and sunglasses with UV protection.